Waleed-Almousa/Stats-451/README.md

-# Statistics 451:Introduction to Machine Learning and Statistical Pattern Classification
+# Statistics 451: Introduction to Machine Learning and Statistical Pattern Classification
 This repository contains the Coding assignments I completed in my stats 451 course in the fall of 2023

 For each assignment, I was given a set of questions related to the current learning material of the course, and I answered the questions using python code.